-The mission of Martin Luther College is to train a corps of Christian witnesses who are qualified to meet the ministry needs of the Wisconsin Evangelical Lutheran Synod (WELS) and who are competent to proclaim the Word of God faithfully and in accord with the Lutheran Confessions in the Book of Concord.
+The mission of Martin Luther College is to train men and women to meet the public ministry needs of the Wisconsin Evangelical Lutheran Synod (WELS) and to proclaim the Word of God faithfully and in accord with the Lutheran Confessions in the Book of Concord.
 To fulfill this mission, Martin Luther College carries out all instruction and programs of student life according to the gospel as revealed in the inspired and inerrant Word of God.

 With the guidance of the Holy Spirit, the college desires

-- To strengthen the student in a consecrated spirit of love for God and his Word; - To educate the student for faithful, capable, intelligent citizenship in today's world; - To assist the student in acquiring the knowledge, attitudes, and skills needed for service in the church and for lifelong learning; and - To encourage the student in developing and demonstrating a heart for service in the church, community, and world.
+- To deepen in the student saving faith in the forgiving grace of Jesus Christ; - To strengthen the student in a consecrated spirit of love for God and his Word: - To foster in the student a servant's heart for Christ-like service in the church, community, and world; - To educate the student for faithful, capable, and intelligent citizenship in today's world; - To assist the student in acquiring the knowledge, attitudes, and skills needed for service in the church and for lifelong learning; - To help the student to develop the spiritual, emotional, and physical resiliency that will assist them to persevere in service under the cross; and - To provide for the student an affordable college experience on a beautiful and attractive campus.